How do I set up my TTU account for the first time?

 What can I do if my game console reports a 'Strict NAT' error when I try to play online?

 The most common reason for this error is due to the way many games handle online matchmaking.
 Games that do not use dedicated servers for match hosting, like Destiny and Super Smash Bros., connect matches using a form of peer-to-peer networking.
 This method poses security risks.
-Like most universities and business, TTU enforces 'Strict NAT' because it is the most secure connection.
+Like most universities and businesses, TTU enforces 'Strict NAT' because it is the most secure connection.

 What do I do if I'm suddenly unable to log in to my email or iLearn accounts?